Free Perfectionism Workbook PDF: 17 Exercises to Overcome Limiting Beliefs

-It shows up as “being responsible.”
-As “having standards.”
-As “not wanting to waste anyone’s time.”
+Perfectionism limiting beliefs rarely announce themselves like a villain.
+They show up as "being responsible."
+As "having standards."
+As "not wanting to waste anyone's time."
 And because those things sound virtuous, the real engine stays hidden—quiet, convincing, relentless.
+This is that engine, and this workbook is how you finally rewrite it.

-Inside: a free, PDF-ready workbook you can copy into Google Docs/Notion and export in under a minute, plus 17 structured exercises designed to surface the 9 hidden rules that run perfectionism from the background.
+Inside: a free, PDF-ready workbook you can copy into Google Docs or Notion and export in under a minute, plus 17 structured exercises designed to surface the 9 hidden rules that run perfectionism from the background.
 Not pep talk.
 Not vibes.
 Actual levers.

 Want this as a ready-to-use template?
 Grab the Google Doc here - FREE WORKBOOK